 SUMMARY

-- Nipocalimab, a fully human, effectorless anti-neonatal fragment crystallizable receptor (FcRn) monoclonal antibody, is an investigational agent being studied for the treatment of fetal and neonatal alloimmune thrombocytopenia (FNAIT) in at-risk pregnancies.1
+- Nipocalimab is an investigational, fully human, high-affinity, aglycosylated, effectorless, immunoglobulin G1 (IgG1) anti-neonatal fragment crystallizable receptor (FcRn) monoclonal antibody that is being studied for the treatment of fetal and neonatal alloimmune thrombocytopenia (FNAIT) in at-risk pregnancies.1

 - By interfering with the binding of immunoglobulin G (IgG) to FcRn with high affinity and selectivity, nipocalimab inhibits maternal placental IgG transfer and lowers circulating maternal IgG levels.

-- An ongoing phase 3, multicenter, randomized, open-label study (FREESIA-3; NCT06533098) is evaluating the efficacy and safety of nipocalimab in pregnant patients who are at risk for severe FNAIT.2
+- An ongoing, phase 3, multicenter, randomized, open-label study (FREESIA-3; NCT06533098) is evaluating the efficacy and safety of nipocalimab in pregnant patients who are at risk for severe FNAIT.2,3

-- An ongoing, phase 3, multicenter, randomized, double-blind, placebo-controlled study (FREESIA-1; NCT06449651) is evaluating the efficacy and safety of nipocalimab in pregnant patients who are at risk for FNAIT.1,3
+- An ongoing, phase 3, multicenter, randomized, double-blind, placebo-controlled study (FREESIA-1; NCT06449651) is evaluating the efficacy and safety of nipocalimab in pregnant patients who are at risk for FNAIT.1,4

 BACKGROUND

-- FNAIT is a rare, pregnancy-associated condition that occurs when there is incompatibility between the human platelet antigen (HPA) types of a pregnant women and the fetus.1,4,5
+- FNAIT is a rare, pregnancy-associated condition that occurs when there is incompatibility between the human platelet antigen (HPA) types of a pregnant women and the fetus.1,6,7

-- Approximately 80-85% of FNAIT cases in the Caucasian population are due to alloantibodies targeting the HPA-1a epitope.1,4,6
+- Approximately 80-85% of FNAIT cases in the Caucasian population are due to alloantibodies targeting the HPA-1a epitope.1,6,8

-- The effect of maternal anti–HPA-1a antibodies on the fetus is clinically highly heterogenous, as most fetuses remain asymptomatic while others can develop bleeding under the skin (petechiae) or internal organ bleeding.5
+- The effect of maternal anti-HPA-1a antibodies on the fetus is clinically highly heterogenous, as most fetuses remain asymptomatic while others can develop bleeding under the skin (petechiae) or internal organ bleeding.7

-- The most severe symptom is intracranial hemorrhage (ICH) which can be seen in about 10-20% cases and can lead to neurological complications or death.1,4,5
+- The most severe symptom is intracranial hemorrhage (ICH) which can be seen in about 10-20% cases and can lead to neurological complications or death.1,6,7

 CLINICAL DATA